pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `1`
 - This variable sets the concurrency of the `MergeJoin` operator when a query is executed.
-- Warning: **It is not recommended to set this variable.
-Modifying the value of this variable might cause data correctness issues**.
+- **It is not recommended to set this variable**.
+Modifying the value of this variable might cause data correctness issues.

 ### tidb_metric_query_range_duration <span class="version-mark">New in v4.0</span>